finanalyst/raku-pod-render/README.md

 Some tests require an online connection.
 The tests can be run offline by setting the environment variable TEST_OFFLINE, eg. `TEST_OFFLINE=1 prove6 -I. xt/`.

+# Tutorial
+A short tutorial is included to show how a new Format Code can be created.
+It was written for the Advent Calendar in 2022.
+See the `tutorial/` directory.

 # More Information
 See [RenderPod](RenderPod.md) for the generic module and [Pod2HTML](Pod2HTML.md) for information about the HTML specific module ``Pod::To::HTML2``. ``Pod::To::Markdown2``, see [MarkDown2](MarkDown2.md), follows ``Pod::To::HTML2`` mostly.